-To retain the value of your RV, maintain the furniture upholstery carefully and keep the interior clean.
-Vacuum the furniture regularly using a soft brush attachment to remove any loose dirt or debris.
+To retain the value of your RV, carefully maintain your furniture upholstery and keep the interior clean.
+Regularly vacuum the furniture using a soft brush attachment to remove any loose dirt or debris.

+Fabric

-- Fabric should be professionally cleaned if it becomes stained or more information, refer to the specific furniture manufacturer's care instructions. - Richloom Tough Proper Care/Cleaning Guidelines - Both PVC and Polyurethanes should be cleaned with a mild, water-based shampoo or soap. - More stubborn stains can be cleaned with a mild, non-alcohol-based, cleaning fluid. - Rinse with clean water afterwards. - Suede should be professionally cleaned if it becomes stained or soiled. - Vinyl should be professionally cleaned if it becomes stained or soiled.
-If a spill does occur: - Use water-based cleaners ONLY. - BLOT up the spot.
-DO NOT rub it in, or saturate the area. - DO NOT use solvents.
+Fabric should be professionally cleaned if it becomes stained or soiled.
+For more information, refer to the specific furniture manufacturer's care instructions.

+Richloom Tough - Proper Care/Cleaning Guidelines

+- Both PVC and Polyurethanes should be cleaned with a mild, water-based shampoo or soap. - More stubborn stains can be cleaned with a mild, non-alcohol-based, cleaning fluid. - Rinse with clean water afterwards.

+Suede

+• Suede should be professionally cleaned if it becomes stained or soiled.

+Vinyl

+Vinyl should be professionally cleaned if it becomes stained or soiled.
+If a spill does occur:

+- Use water-based cleaners ONLY.

+- BLOT up the spot.
+DO NOT rub it in, or saturate the area.

+- DO NOT use solvents.